Organizer

 8:13 pm | December 24, 2021

-One of the world's largest web hosting providers, Bluehost has almost two decades of experience in helping users build a quality home on the web.
+Bluehost, one of the world's largest and best web hosting providers, has almost two decades of experience in helping users build and host quality WordPress websites.

-Bluehost is now owned by Newfold Digital (previously Endurance International Group), the company also behind major hosting names like HostGator, iPage, Domain.com and Web.com.
+Bluehost is owned by Newfold Digital the company behind other major hosting names like HostGator, Network Solutions, and SEO tool Yoast too.

-Bluehost has a real depth of knowledge which goes way beyond most competitors.
-The company doesn't just know how to install WordPress and launch the dashboard, for instance.
+Bluehost has a real depth of knowledge in WordPress which goes way beyond most competitors.
 It has developers working on the platform full-time, and has been directly recommended by WordPress.org since 2005.

 What types of hosting does Bluehost offer?

-Opt for a shared hosting plan and your website is stored on a server which also hosts many other accounts.
-This scheme saves money, because the cost of the server is shared between many users.
-But it also reduces performance, because the server's resources - the processor, the RAM, the network connection - are also shared by all the accounts.
+Bluehost's WordPress and shared hosting plans are the same.
+Opt for one of these plans and your website is stored on a server which also hosts many other accounts.
+This type of hosting saves money, because the cost of the server is shared between many users.
+But it runs the risk of unstable performance, because the server's resources - the processor, the RAM, the network connection - are also shared by all the accounts.

 These are capable products, easy to manage, faster than most (more on that later) and powerful enough to handle many personal and small business sites.